oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Example

-In the following example `entity.json`, the Entity Public key is `TszGIrC1X08czcik0DgAnmGPzjf8pfQ47bgrjpTmbro=`.
+In the following example `entity.json`, the Entity Public Key is `TszGIrC1X08czcik0DgAnmGPzjf8pfQ47bgrjpTmbro=`.

 ```json